mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - OLAP cube can pre-agg by all these so you can expand into each one and see details

 ### Designing Reports/Dashboards with common Charts
-- **Tables & Text** - simplest way to communicate data
+- **Tables & Text(card)** - simplest way to communicate data
     - tables are useful when numerous values must be displayed
     - text values can be used to highlight important figures/metrics
 - **Bar & Column Charts** - Visually compare numeric values for discrete categories
 - **Line Charts** - compare categorized values and useful to examine trends over time
 - **Pie Charts** - show proportions of a total